davidtchiu/davidtchiu.github.io/teaching/cs261/hwk7.city/index.md

     - Strategy:
         ```txt
-        if current root == null, do nothing.
+        if local root == null, do nothing.

-        if begin < current root,
+        if begin < local root,
             // starting point is smaller than root, so
             // there might be more elements down the left
             recurse down left subtree
-        if begin <= current root <= end,
+        if begin <= local root <= end,
             // the root is within the specified range!
 Add to list.
-            add current root's data to the list
+            add local root's data to the list
-        if begin > current root,
+        if begin > local root,
             // end point is larger than root, so
             // there might be more elements down the right
             recurse down right subtree